 - Thorough research.
 Accurate research means verifying the information from more than one source.
 This especially proves true when researching controversial or unclear timelines or materials.
 For example, I once had a student research a baseball player.
 The player’s birthdate was unclear.
 Many sources reported that the birthday provided to the States was a lie; other sources claimed that he was indeed that successful at a young age.
 The rub was that the student was a huge fan of this player and wanted to discard all research of the debate and present this player as a young miracle.
 The entire paper’s theme (that this baseball player achieved success at a young age) had questionable research, which is not thorough research.
 Fair and accurate research means not cherry-picking.

 - Citing material.
 This includes direct quotes and paraphrasing.
 I review both of those concepts throughout our research and writing.
 The majority of a paper should be the writer’s thoughts, supported by research.
-Students need those concepts repeated, and they are important, so I do.
+Students need those concepts repeated, and they are important, so I spend time emphasizing them.

 Hopefully, students write with passion.
 Hopefully, they want to show or prove their statements.
 I cover grammar with students (all year), and I always make the connection for them to implement those lessons.
 Teaching students to write a research paper requires some focus on writing skills.
 Primarily, students will work on strong verbs and syntax.

 Ask students to pick their least favorite paragraph in a research paper and to highlight every verb.
 Chances are, they are not conveying their message because of weak verbs.
 Help them turn the predicate adjectives into verbs or think of an action that will convey their meaning.
 Additionally as you continue teaching students how to research, you’ll cross strong verbs in research.
 Point out those verbs to students.